dzervoudakes/grindstonejs/README.md

 ##### submit()

-_Submit a form or trigger a callback when a form is submitted._
+_Submit a form or trigger a function when a form is submitted._

 ```
 $(selector).submit();